 Gardens and Museums

 This world-renowned horticultural showplace and former du Pont family estate offers magnificently planted conservatories and a thousand acres of gardens, fountains and woodlands year-round.
+The best part?
+It’s just 4 minutes away from our inn!
+Visit our Specials Page for more information on seasonal displays and exclusive packages featuring untimed VIP tickets to Longwood Gardens.

 Home to an unrivaled collection of American furniture and decorative arts, this former du Pont estate also includes hundreds of acres of naturally landscaped gardens and a renowned research library.